djnavarro/arrow-visual-identity/README.md

 ## Official usage guidelines

-Usage guidelines for official logos are quite similar across many brands, and (with some important exceptions to be discussed below!) the typical rules apply for the Apache Arrow logo
+Usage guidelines for official logos are quite similar across many brands, and the typical rules apply for the Apache Arrow logo

  - Please don't visually distort the logos
  - Please reproduce at a clearly visible resolution